Clackamas Community College

 4 credits, Winter

 Develop drawing skills, tools, materials, techniques, elements of composition; line, gesture, and value.
-Direct observation of reality in relation to volume and form drawn onto a two-dimensional plane with a focus on the human form.
+Students work from direct observation and description of the figure (clothed and nude) describing volume and form on the two-dimensional plane.
 Assignments include drawing, assigned readings and group critiques of drawing projects.

 Prerequisites: ART-131 or Student Petition